 You can effectively focus on your specialty and always find work if you know where and how to look (more on that below).

 It is important to have some basic skills available:

 - Understanding of Digital File Types and Standards

 But again, don’t be overwhelmed!

-It is good to know as much as possible, in order to be as marketable as possible, but these things can be surprisingly easy to learn – especially if you find a teacher whom you like.
+It is good to know as much as possible to be as marketable as possible, but these things can be surprisingly easy to learn – especially if you find a teacher whom you like.